elle/discuss/README.md

 ## TODO

-* Review the helper methods on User
-* Chosen recipients field: ajax request to search for users, and display users by name or email (incase name is missing)
 * Markdown styling for message body
 * Implement read! functionality
 * Keep draft of unsaved message in local storage